cra0zy/xamarin-android-run-installer/README.md

-# Xamarin Androind installer for Linux
+# Xamarin Android installer for Linux
 A simple .run Linux installer for Xamarin.Android

-This only installas Xamarin.Android binary to your system, this does not include the Xamarin.Android addon for MonoDevelop or anything similar to that.
-To install it simply run:
+This only installs Xamarin.Android compiler to your system, this does not include the Xamarin.Android addon for MonoDevelop or anything similar to that.
+To install it simply do:
 ```sh
 git clone https://github.com/cra0zy/xamarin-android-run-installer.git
 ./generate.sh